instagibbs/bolts/XX-eltoo-onchain.md

       to claim the latest channel state.
-    - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the stale update transactions' first output FIXME need to define exactly how many blocks we should be waiting before freaking out
+    - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the stale update transactions' first output
     - if the latest update transaction is then confirmed within X blocks:
       - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the corresponding pre-signed *settlement transaction*